zuozhenggh/learning-library/solutions-library/ebs-move-improve/deploy/deploy.md

    iv.
 Save the file.

-Using the Login URL generated previously, log into the Oracle E-Business Suite Cloud Manager using your IDCS credentials as found in your ``Key-Data.txt`` file.
+Using the Login URL generated previously, log into the Oracle E-Business Suite Cloud Manager using your IDCS credentials for the EBS Cloud Manager account as documented in your ``Key-Data.txt`` file.

 ![](./images/14.png " ")